Introduction to Rubber Technology

 Rubber Types, Selection and Properties

-• An explanation of what a rubber is and the range of rubber types available.
+• An introduction to what rubber is, and the different types available..

 • How the chemical structure of natural and synthetic rubbers dictates their properties and ultimate selection.